Interpreter at Fort Matanzas

 Fort Matanzas National Monument.
 The park

-entrance is located on Highway A1A about
+entrance is located at 8635 A1A South, St.

-week and a free passenger ferry carries
+free passenger ferry carries visitors over to

 For those not interested in taking the boat,